SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-hazmat-object-for-class-9-hazardous-goods.md

 As part of the Royal Mail integration into the Sapient system, an _ID8000 label_ is to be generated alongside the standard shipping label for Class 9 hazardous goods.
 This is done to ensure that customers have all necessary documentation for compliant shipping practices.

-The ID8000 label con only be printed under the following conditions:
+The ID8000 label can only be printed under the following conditions:

 1. **Class determination**: The ID8000 label is exclusively generated for *_Class 9_ shipments; no other classes apply.